miroapp/app-examples/examples/python-webhooks/README.md

 4. Run `pip install -r requirements.txt` to install dependencies.

-5. Run `flask --app app run` to start the server.
+5. In a separate terminal from the ngrok terminal (leave ngrok running) go to `app-examples/examples/python-webhooks` directiory.
+Run `flask --app app run` to start the server.
 Your server should be running on port 5000.

 6. Go to your developer team, and open the board you want to receive webhook events for.